“Outside the spacecraft” at the National Air and Space Museum

 Top: mission specialist Bruce McCandless went “free-flying” to a distance of 320 feet away from the Orbiter; bottom: Edward H. White floating out of Gemini 4 spacecraft; images courtesy of NASA

-Through original artifact, photographs, artworks, and personal documents, the exhibition depicts the history of extra-vehicular activities from the first EVA by Aleksei Leonov and Edward White in 1965 to the present day.
+Through original artifacts, photographs, artworks, and personal documents, the exhibition depicts the history of extra-vehicular activities from the first EVA by Aleksei Leonov and Edward White in 1965 to the present day.

-EVA activities deeply marked the history of man in space, from the conquering of the Moon to the Skylab; from the deploy of the Hubble telescope to the construction of the International Space Station and more.
+EVA activities deeply marked the history of man in space, from the conquering of the Moon to the Skylab; the deployment of the Hubble telescope, the construction of the International Space Station, and more.

 Outside the Spacecraft: 50 Years of Extra-Vehicular Activity